Diseases, Pests & Butterflies

-The pawpaw is bothered by very few pests.
-But like all creatures great and small it has natural predators and diseases.
+The pawpaw is remarkably unbothered by diseases and pests, but like all organisms it has natural predators and diseases.

 The primary insect pests are:

 Talponia plummeriana, the Pawpaw Peduncle Borer, is a small native moth about 5 mm long, whose larvae consume the fleshy parts of the flower and tunnel down the peduncle into the branch.
 This of course kills the flower.
 In a normal year Talponia provides a beneficial thinning action.
 But in a bad year Talponia can kill the entire crop.

 Protographium marcellus, the Zebra Swallowtail Butterfly, is a butterfly of great beauty, whose larvae are obligate feeders on the tender young foliage of Asimina species.
 This insect almost never causes economic damage.
 The eggs are laid singly, the larvae are cannibalistic and are heavily parasitized.
 It is capable of defoliating small seedlings.